oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

 In this lab, you will:

-* Start Minikube.
-When you start Minikube, the Bank Transfer application is deployed and the database instances are created and populated with sample data.
+* Start Minikube, and then start a Minikube tunnel.
-* Deploy Kiali and Jaeger in your minikube cluster (Optional and if not already deployed)
+* Deploy Kiali and Jaeger in your minikube cluster (optional)
 * Run the Bank Transfer application to start an XA transaction to withdraw an amount from Department A and deposit it in Department B.
-* View service graph of the mesh and distributed traces to track requests (Optional)
+* View service graph of the mesh and distributed traces to track requests (optional)
-* View source code of the Transfer application (Optional)
+* View source code of the Bank Transfer application (optional)

 ### Prerequisites